Bluevine vs First Internet Bank Business Checking: Which Is Better For You?

 Cash Deposit Fee | $4.95 fee per transaction, available through Green Dot retail locations | N/A |

 There are very few fees for both Bluevine and First Internet Bank.
-Neither checking account charges a monthly maintenance fee nor imposes a limit on transactions.
-Naturally, neither charges any transaction fees.
+Neither checking account has monthly maintenance fees or transaction limits.
+Naturally, neither account charges transaction fees.

 Bluevine lets customers deposit cash through Green Dot retail locations, and cash deposits cost $4.95 per item.
 First Internet Bank doesn’t support cash deposits.